dart-lang/language/working/1426-extension-types/feature-specification-views.md

 of an instance, or as a type argument in the static type of a data structure or function involving the view type.*

-*This treatment may appear to be unsound for implicit view types.
-However, it is in fact sound: Let `V` be a view type with representation type `T`.
-This implies that `void Function(V)` is represented as `void Function(T)` at run-time.
-In other words, it is possible to have a variable of type `void Function(V)` that refers to a function object of type `void Function(T)`.
-This seems to be a soundness violation because `T <: V` and not vice versa, statically.
-However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `V` at run time.
-There is no soundness issue, because the added discipline of a view type is voluntary.*

 A type test, `o is U` or `o is!
 U`, and a type cast, `o as U`, where `U` is or contains a view type, is performed at run time as a type test and type cast on the run-time representation of the view type as described above.